-Camerer et al. [2004b] find that an average of 1.5 steps of reasoning fits the data from many games, so we assume player i forms beliefs according to the following three step procedure.
+We assume player i forms beliefs according to the following three step procedure.
 First, player i imagines what j would do naively, which we assume is a best response to uniform play.
 Second, player i imagines her own best response to that action.
 Third, player i imagines j's best response to that action.
-During this process, player iimagines player j taking the level 1 and level 3 actions, so we assume player i believes she faces a fraction $(1 - \alpha)$ of level 1s and a fraction α of level 3s.
+The process could continue, but we assume it stops there, which we believe is psychologically realistic for the large majority of subjects.29 During this process, player i imagines player j taking the level 1 and level 3 actions, so we assume player i believes she faces a fraction $(1 - \alpha)$ of level 1s and a fraction α of level 3s.
 Player i's belief in game X is thus given by where α is a free parameter that we interpret as sophistication as it is the belief that the opponent is of a high level.
-Our decision to begin the process of introspection at level 1, as opposed to level 0, is motivated by the fact that subjects overwhelmingly expect their opponents to take the dominant action in Dj (top panel of Figure 13), which is unsurprising in simple games.
-That the introspection process skips level 2 is a consequence of iterated best response in asymmetric games, not an arbitrary restriction.